Scoop-Tech/scpx-wallet/CONTRIBUTING.md

 Finally, push the commits to your fork and submit a pull request.

 ## Copyright
-Please do not contribute unless you are willing to assign or waive the copyright of your contribution: copyright needs to reside with a single person or entity in order to enforce the terms of the AGPL license.
+Please do not contribute unless you are willing to assign, waive or irrevocably grant to us the copyright of your contribution.
+To be able to realistically enforce the terms of the AGPL license, copyright needs to reside with a single person or entity.
 See [here](https://www.gnu.org/licenses/why-assign.en.html) and [here](https://producingoss.com/en/copyright-assignment.html) for more information.